Greg Sheridan: Other issues

 Sheridan has been a supporter of closer ties between Australia and its Southeast Asian neighbours, particularly Malaysia, Thailand, and Indonesia.

 In his 1998 book Hidden Agendas, John Pilger criticised Sheridan for being a "reliable ally" of Indonesia's Suharto dictatorship while serving as the foreign editor of The Australian.
 In particular, Pilger derided Sheridan's defence of Indonesia after the critique of Suharto's human rights records by the Clinton administration and the Australian Parliament's Foreign Affairs Committee, following the Santa Cruz Massacre in East Timor.
 Sheridan said that "even genuine victims frequently concoct stories."

 In 2006, Sheridan called for the removal by Australia of Mari Alkatiri as Prime Minister of East Timor.

-Sheridan supported the Australian government's Anti-Terrorism Act 2005.
-He also argued in 2006 that George W. Bush will be judged "one of the great presidents of the United States".

-In 2019 Sheridan visited Poland and Hungary, paid for by the Polish government and a conservative think-tank, the Mathias Corvinus Collegium.
-He wrote articles praising the Polish and Hungarian governments.
+He wrote in 2006 that "George W. Bush may well be judged, ultimately, a great president, especially in foreign policy, especially in the war on terror.
+This consensus won't form for 20 or perhaps 30 years."

+Prior to the 2016 US presidential election, Sheridan repeatedly predicted that Hillary Clinton would beat Trump.

-In June 2020 during the Black Lives Matter protests, Sheridan commented on Sky News Australia that there was no systemic racism in US.
+In June 2020 during the George Floyd protests, Sheridan commented on Sky News Australia that the Floyd murder was a one-off and there was no systemic racism in US.
 "Most African Americans are middle class, and they don't suffer daily, shocking racism", Sheridan said.
 "I myself have lived in the United States on four separate occasions.
 And I never saw any racial confrontation.
-I never heard anyone make a racist remark."

-Sheridan has criticised the ABC.
-In one column he wrote "the ABC has become a relentless behemoth of unaccountable and vindictive power that persecutes designated enemies in a grievously unfair and unprofessional way" which practices "an irresponsible, vicious, bullying misuse of state power."
+I never heard anyone make a racist remark.
+The very fact that America is convulsed over this shocking incident shows that it is not an America in which racial violence against blacks is normalised or accepted, you know, carried out by official agencies or by private private individuals."

 ABC bias

 Sheridan is a regular panellist on ABC television and radio, however he has at times criticised the national broadcaster for bias.
-Sheridan was highly critical of the ABC's antagonistic reporting of the case against Catholic Cardinal George Pell, who was acquitted by the full bench of the High Court of Australia in April 2020.
+Sheridan was highly critical of what he saw as the ABC's antagonistic reporting of the case against Catholic Cardinal George Pell, who was acquitted by the full bench of the High Court of Australia in April 2020.
 Sheridan wrote for The Australian: "the ABC has become a relentless behemoth of unaccountable and vindictive power that persecutes designated enemies in a grievously unfair and unprofessional way.
 Its campaigns against its enemies have a whiff of the Red Guards in China's Cultural Revolution."
 Sheridan also criticised Victorian Labor Premier Dan Andrews for refusing to accept the High Court verdict, writing that he saw the Premier's comments as the "most irresponsible remarks made by a modern premier.
 In more than 40 years of journalism, I can recall no premier making remarks that could be interpreted as challenging the High Court in a criminal matter".
 Sheridan called columnist Andrew Bolt "the bravest man in Australia" for speaking out against the wrongful conviction of the Cardinal for sex abuse.